perrybutler/rapid-engine/README.md

 **editor.js** - provides live editing of the game during run-time and includes visual debugging tools.
 The goal is to offer non-technical users and non-programmers a way to build games from start to finish.

 **engine.js** - provides the game loop and render pipeline for 2d graphics.
 The engine "pushes the game forward in time or state".
-Automatically handles sprites with frame-based animations, and composite sprites.
-Supports tile-based maps and background-based levels.
+Automatically handles text, sprites with frame-based animations, and composite sprites.
+Supports tile maps and image-based levels.
+Includes an entity component system.

 **input.js** - provides keyboard and mouse input.
 Input events can be attached to any game entity e.g. entity.on("click", function() { //do something }).
-The goal is to offer more types of input devices such as gamepads, touchscreens, touchscreen remoting, Wiimote, etc.
+The goal is to offer more types of input devices such as gamepads, touchscreens, touchscreen remoting, Wiimote, voice/gesture commands, etc.

 **physics.js** - provides the physics pipeline for object movement and collision detection.
 Runs in real-time, or at a fixed timestep independent of the rendering.
 For example, set the timestep to 100ms and the physics will update only 10 times per second.
 The timestep can be changed during run-time, which is great for testing/debugging.
 Currently provides grid-based space partitioning for broad-phase collision detection.
 Collision events can be attached to any game entity e.g. entity.on("collision", function() { //do something }).
 Entities can be told to ignore others.
 The goal is to support very fast moving objects, multiple collisions and conservation of momentum.